Menu

 Parenting

 Children who witness violence between their parents are often terrified by it and do not understand what is happening.
 A child that is directly or indirectly exposed to family violence has experienced family violence.
 Even children who do not witness the violence are affected by living in a home where it is present.
-Children who live in homes where there is violence may have behavioural problems and low self-esteem and may be at risk to be violent or be victimized by violence in their relationships later in life.
+Children who live in homes where there is violence may have behavioural problems and low self-esteem.
+They may be at risk to be violent or be victimized by violence in their relationships later in life.

-Supervised Parenting / Exchange
+Supervised Parenting & Exchange

 Possession of the Family Home

-Under Saskatchewan law married couples and couples who have lived together as spouses for two years or more have family property rights.
+Under Saskatchewan law, married couples and couples who have lived together as spouses for two years or more have family property rights.
 They can ask the court for exclusive possession of the family home.
 This allows one spouse to stay in the home.

 When deciding whether to make this order, courts will consider things like the conduct of the spouses towards each other and what is best for any children.
 Exclusive possession orders can be for a set period of time or for an unspecified length of time.
 The order can be changed if the circumstances change.